Caroline Playne: Early life

 Very little is known about the personal details of Playne's life, as she left little of her own documentary evidence.
 She was born in Avening, Gloucestershire, one of two daughters of Margarettia Sara, a Dutchwoman, and her English husband, George Frederick Playne, a cloth manufacturer.
 Caroline was multilingual from childhood, speaking English and Dutch, while her later historical work suggests she also was familiar with French and German.
 Some time after her father's death in 1879, Playne moved with her mother to Hampstead, London, where she lived for the rest of her life.
 Margarettia died in 1905.

 Playne's first foray into writing was as a romantic novelist.
-In 1904 she published The Romance of a Lonely Woman closely followed byThe Terror of the Macdurghotts in 1907, both novels published by T. Fisher Unwin under the name C.E.
+In 1904 she published The Romance of a Lonely Woman closely followed by The Terror of the Macdurghotts in 1907, both novels published by T. Fisher Unwin under the name C.E.
 Playne.
 In 1908, Playne was elected an associate member of the University Women's Club.